-Learn how to use your LinkedIn profile to effectively market yourself and your agency to new and existing clients.
+How to use your LinkedIn profile to effectively market your Insurance agency

 When it comes to marketing and selling insurance, it’s important to meet both prospects and current clients where they are.
 What better place to promote your services than social media, where the majority of people check in regularly?

 LinkedIn is the world’s biggest professional online network, making it a great resource for building connections with fellow professionals, establishing your personal brand, and marketing your brand and insurance services.
 Having a strong LinkedIn profile can instill confidence in prospects and can be a foot in the door when it comes to growing your agency.